qr kod na stranku

 Solingen lies southwest of Wuppertal in the Bergisches Land.
 The city has an area of 89.45 square kilometres (34.54 sq mi), of which roughly 50 % is used for agriculture, horticulture, or forestry.
 The city's border is 62 kilometres (39 mi) long, and the city's dimensions are 15.6 kilometres (9.7 mi) east to west and 11.7 kilometres (7.3 mi) north to south.
 The Wupper river, a right tributary of the Rhine, flows through the city for 26 kilometres (16 mi).

-neighbours: Wuppertal, Rhein-Berg District, Mettmann, Remscheid
+Neighbours: Wuppertal, Rhein-Berg District, Mettmann, Remscheid

-Suggested citation: Michal Páleník: EU regions - Solingen - DEA19, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DEA19
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Solingen – DEA19, IZ Bratislava, retrieved from: https://www.iz.sk/PDEA19, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DEA19